Man Who Left Angry Note To An Ambulance Blocking His Driveway Regretted What He Did As Patient Died

 — Tasha Starkey (@WMASTStarkey) November 10, 2017

 John Hagans, the manager of Livingstone House, told the media that they were totally disgusted by the note and said, “Words fail me.
 This person deserves to be shamed.”
-The manager added that the resident’s family had been made to feel fifty times worse after learning about the note.
+The manager added that the resident’s family had been made to feel 50 times worse after learning about the note.

 He further stated that if the person who left the memo knew what was going on inside, he would not have dared to write such inconsiderate message to an ambulance.
 Hagans revealed that the resident has been with them for three months and he was clean when he suddenly collapsed and vomited blood.